ObjGTK/ObjGTKGen/README.md

 1. It parses a GIR file (.gir) using `XMLReader` into object instances of the GIR classes (see directory `src/GIR`) (source models)
 2. `Gir2Objc` then maps the information of the GIR models into the models prefixed with `OGTK` (see directory `src/Generator`) (target models).
 Please note that these models still hold API/class informationen using C names and types as used by the Glib/GObject libraries.
 These models provide methods to transform their Glib ("c") data/names/types into Objective C classes/names/types.
+3. It does the same for further libraries iterating recursively through all the libraries specified as dependencies by the gir file given.
+4. When all library and class definitions are held in memory to resolve class dependencies correctly using `OGTKMapper`, then `OGTKLibraryWriter` is called to first invoke `OGTKClassWriter`.
-3. Finally `OGTKClassWriter` is called which writes out ObjC class definitions.
-Doing so it maps GObject types to Objective C / OGTK types (swaps them) by using `OGTKMapper`.
+5. `OGTKClassWriter` is going to write out the ObjC class definitions.
+It does so by mapping GObject types to Objective C / OGTK types (swapping them) using the class definitions hold in multiple `OFDictionary`s by `OGTKMapper`.
-4. When all classes are written, necessary base classes at `src/BaseClasses` are added to `Output` (the generated library) to actually make it compile and run.
-Please note that the classes at `src/BaseClasses` are **not** used by the generator itself at any time.
+6. When all classes are written, additional manual source files, that may be added at `LibrarySourceAdditions` are added to `Output` (the generated library) to actually make it compile and run.
+Please note the classes at `LibrarySourceAdditions` are **not** part of the generator itself.
+You may add your own code by creating new directories which naming convention needs to meet that of the corresponding gir file.

-You will find the main business logik in `Gir2Objc.m` and `Generator/OGTKMapper.m` as `Gir2Objc` calls `OGTKMapper` for multiple loops through all the parsed (Gobj) class/API information to complete dependency information (naming of parent classes) and the dependency graph (parent classes, depending classes).
+You will find the main business logik preparing data structures in `Gir2Objc.m` and `Generator/OGTKMapper.m` as `Gir2Objc` calls `OGTKMapper` for multiple loops through all the parsed (Gobj) class/API information to complete dependency information (naming of parent classes) and the dependency graph (parent classes, depending classes).
 This is necessary to correctly insert `#import` and `@class` statements when generating the ObjC class definitions without getting stuck in a circular dependency loop.

+For the actual generation and composition of the source files see `Generator/OGTKLibraryWriter.m` and `Generator/OGTKClassWriter.m`.